Dick Ponzi’s Role in the Wine Industry

-As fate would have it, his stay in California made him cross paths with his wife, Nancy A. Berry — they tied the knot in 1962, and their union birthed three children — Michel, Anna Maria, and Luisa.
-Not long after their marriage, Dick and Nancy made a trip to Europe, and this trip sparked their interest in wine.
-Upon returning to California, they headed north to Willamette Valley to establish their winery.
+As fate would have it, his stay in California made him cross paths with his future wife, Nancy A. Berry.
+They tied the knot in 1962 and together had three children — Michel, Anna Maria, and Luisa.
+Not long after their marriage, Dick and Nancy took a trip to Europe.
+This trip sparked their interest in wine.
+Upon returning to California, they headed north to Willamette Valley to establish their own winery.

 Driven by their passion for making Burgundy-style wines, Ponzi adopted Burgundian methods to make his wine.
 Things didn’t go as planned, and he learned the hard way that the fault wasn’t with the technique but the winemaker’s experience and application of the methods.

-By the 1980s, following several trials and failures, Dick Ponzi came up with a unique winemaking technique that virtually every winery embraced in the Willamette Valley and across other parts of Oregon.
+By the 1980s, following several trials and failures, Dick Ponzi came up with a unique winemaking technique that virtually every winery would later embrace in the Willamette Valley and across other parts of Oregon.
 His method involved using whole clusters or berries.
-The berries will be transported in a bucket and taken to a wine press instead of a pump.

 He and his wife, Nancy, established Ponzi Vineyard in 1970.
 At the time, there were only four wineries in Oregon.
 They released their first vintage in 1974, making 100 cases of Pinot Noir in their first production.
-Ponzi was also among the first people to plant Pinot Gris in commercial quantity in Oregon; he released his first bottling in 1984.
+Ponzi was also among the first people to plant Pinot Gris in commercial quantities in Oregon; he released his first Pinot Gris bottling in 1984.

 Even though his wife and children helped out on the vineyard after school, they all lost interest in the estate as they grew older.
 However, they returned to continue being a part of the family business after pursuing and satisfying their interests in other fields.
 While Luisa attended Portland State University and prepared to continue medical school, Anna Maria explored the magazine business before rejoining the winemaking business in 1992.

-Luisa joined the family business in 1990, and she went on to get a degree in degree in viticulture and enology in Burgundy.
+Luisa joined the family business in 1990 and went on to get a degree in degree in viticulture and enology in Burgundy.
 After their father’s passing, Luisa took over as winemaker and steered the company from that point onward.

 On this day in history

-March 26, 1934 — Dick Ponzi, Oregon wine industry pioneer, was born on this day.
+March 26, 1934 — Dick Ponzi, Oregon wine industry pioneer, was born.
 He leveraged his engineering knowledge to fabricate machines and equipment that helped him develop unique winemaking techniques currently in use in wineries worldwide.
-Dick Ponzi pioneered the use of gravity for moving wine.
 He was also among the group that authored the bill that called for and led to the legalization of tasting rooms and brewpubs in Oregon.

-July 23, 1947 — Wine critic Robert McDowell Parker Jr. was born on this day.
-He and his brother-in-law, Michael G. Etzel, who was wine a winemaker at Beaux Frères Winery, worked closely with Dick Ponzi and learned how he made his wine.
-Beaux Frères Winery is renowned as one of the best Pinot Noir producers in Oregon.
+July 23, 1947 — Wine critic Robert McDowell Parker Jr. was born.
+He and his brother-in-law, Michael G. Etzel, who was a winemaker at Beaux Frères Winery, worked closely with Dick Ponzi and learned how he made his wine.
+Beaux Frères Winery is now renowned as one of Oregon’s best Pinot Noir producers.